Them Firewater Boyz, Vol. 1

-Them Firewater Boyz Vol. 1 is the debut studio album by American rapper and a record producer David Banner.
+Them Firewater Boyz, Vol. 1 is the debut studio album by American rapper and record producer David Banner.
 It was released independently on August 15, 2000, by Big Face Entertainment.
-The album features guest appearances from fellow American rappers such as Pimp C, Fiend, Devin the Dude, Kamikaze (of the Crooked Lettaz), Bone Crusher, Polow (now Polow da Don), Young Bleed and Noreaga, among others.
+The album features guest appearances from fellow American rappers such as Pimp C, Fiend, Devin the Dude, Kamikaze (of the Crooked Lettaz), Bone Crusher, Polow (now Polow da Don), Young Bleed, and Noreaga, among others.